Homemade flea traps

 applied directly on the animal, combined with

 treating bedding with methoprene (see Related Articles

-below).
+below for details regarding these treatments).
 If the new flea medications are too

 expensive then the next best approach is to combine